ENCYCLOPEDIC ENTRY

 Benefits of Ocean Vents

-The ocean’s salinity, for example, was not fully understood until ocean vents were discovered in the 1970s.
-Prior to the discovery, most oceanographers suspected the ocean was salty due to sediments deposited by rivers and streams.
+The ocean’s salinity, for example, was not fully understood until ocean vents were discovered in the 1970s. to the discovery, most oceanographers the ocean was salty due to sediments deposited by rivers and streams.
 Today, we know the ocean is salty because ocean vents eject chemicals directly in the water column.

 While ocean vents help explain how chemicals such as salt are added to seawater, they can also help explain how chemicals are taken out.
-For decades, for example, oceanographers could not explain how the concentration of magnesium in the ocean remained constant.
-Magnesium was being added to seawater from terrestrial sources, but the chemistry of the ocean remained the same.
-The discovery of ocean vents solved the mystery: Volcanic rocks in the recharge and reaction zones extract magnesium from seawater.
+For decades, for example, oceanographers could not explain how the of magnesium in the ocean remained constant.
+Magnesium was being added to seawater from sources, but the chemistry of the ocean remained the same.
+The discovery of ocean vents solved the mystery: Volcanic rocks in the recharge and reaction zones magnesium from seawater.
 The water coming out of the vents has virtually no magnesium in it.

 While ocean vents contribute to the ocean’s chemistry, their profound heat only slightly influences ocean temperatures.
 The reason is that while vent fluids are super-hot, they are super-cooled by the tons of cold water surrounding them.
 In fact, beyond a meter (3 feet) of a vent, the water is back to a near-freezing 1.7° Celsius (35° Fahrenheit).